Supporting young people as they finish high school and plan for the future.

-Young people drop out of high school for many reasons.
-Some don’t get the support they need to succeed academically.
+Some students don’t get the support they need to succeed academically.
 Some miss too many days because they don’t have a stable home.
 Some get jobs to help support their families.
 Whatever the reason, their chances for success plummet when their education stalls.

 Reconnecting Youth is a coordinated, community-wide approach to helping these young people complete their education and achieve viable career paths.

-By 2020, our goal is to engage half of the 14,000 eligible teens and young adults in King County in this program.
+Our goal is to engage half of the 20,000 eligible teens and young adults in King County.
 Helping these young people get back on track will transform lives and our community.

 Reconnecting Youth Honor Roll